-Elana Zaiman loves connecting with people.
-She is the first woman rabbi from a family spanning six generations of rabbis.
-Elana travels throughout the U.S. and Canada as a scholar-in-residence, speaker, and workshop facilitator.
-She teaches and lectures at social service agencies, law firms, women’s organizations, private salons, synagogues, churches, interfaith-gatherings, geriatric residencies, and elder-law, health-care and financial and estate-planning conferences.
+Elana Zaiman, loves connecting with people.
+In her book, The Forever Letter, she encourages us to deepen, heal, and uplift our relationships with the people who matter to us most.
+Elana is the first woman rabbi from a family spanning six generations of rabbis.
+She travels throughout North America as a scholar-in-residence, inspirational speaker, and workshop facilitator.
 She’s a chaplain at The Summit at First Hill, a retirement community in Seattle; a certified Wise Aging instructor (IJS), and Adjunct Faculty at Seattle’s Harborview Hospital CPE Program.
-In addition to being the Ethics and Spirituality columnist for LivFun, a publication for Leisure Care retirement facilities in 10 states, her writing has been published in The Gettysburg Review, The Sun, Post Road, American Letters & Commentary, and elsewhere.
+In addition, she is the Ethics and Spirituality columnist for LivFun, a publication for Leisure Care retirement facilities in 10 states, and she has been published in The Gettysburg Review, The Sun, Post Road, American Letters & Commentary, and elsewhere.
 Elana also volunteers as a co-partner in the Seattle Limbe Sewing Circle, an intergenerational and interracial community which brings together Jews, Muslims, and Christians to create feminine hygiene kits for girls in Cameroon, Africa.
 Elana lives in Seattle, Washington with her husband and their son.

 Photo available for use with our and the photographer’s permission as long as you include photographer’s credit and send us a message to share where it is being used.
 Photo credit: Autumn Azure Photography.